Water management in Beijing: Regulations

 Beijing has made substantial progress in the use of reclaimed water for non-potable uses.
 According to preliminary regulations issued in 1987, when there was almost no wastewater treatment in the entire city, hotels and public buildings above a certain size had to have their own wastewater treatment and reclamation systems, either for grey water or for wastewater for reuse in or near the premises.
 In 2001 a new regulation mandated the construction of reclamation facilities also for residential areas exceeding 50,000 square meters.
 These preliminary regulations were replaced with more advanced permanent Beijing Drainage and Water Reuse Regulations in January 2010.

 The Chinese water quality standard for reuse corresponds to the Chinese surface water quality standard III (suitable for aquaculture and recreational purposes).
 It is apparently less strict than effluent standards in the US that correspond to the more stringent Chinese national surface water quality standard II.
 Another source lists in detail standards for four types of non-potable municipal uses (toilet flushing, road cleaning/firefighting, car washing and construction) as well as landscaping, clearly showing that there is more than one standard for reclaimed water in Beijing.
 The microbiological standards for the various uses are the same, but the standards in terms of turbidity and dissolved solids vary depending on the intended use.
 As of 2011, 100 residential communities used reclaimed water in toilet flushing.

 Wastewater treatment

 Since 2000, one sewage plant was built every year.
-Sewage treatment capacity increased form 0.32 billion cubic meters in 2001 to 0.93 billion cubic meters (2.52 million cubic meters per day) in 2008.
+Sewage treatment capacity increased from 0.32 billion cubic meters in 2001 to 0.93 billion cubic meters (2.52 million cubic meters per day) in 2008.
 The largest plant is in Gaobeidian with a capacity of 1 million cubic meters per day, making it the largest wastewater treatment plant in China and one of the largest wastewater treatment plants in the world.
 It serves 2.4 million people.
 The plant uses the activated sludge technology and was built in two stages during the 1990s.
 Since it was the first large wastewater treatment plant in the city, Beijing turned to its sister city Tokyo for help.
 The Tokyo Metropolitan Sewerage Bureau assisted in designing the plant and helped build the skills and capacity to operate and maintain it.